ma-schmidt/ma-schmidt.github.io/contact.md

 ---

-You can also find my programming projects on [Github](https://github.com/ma-schmidt)
+You can also find some older programming projects on [Github](https://github.com/ma-schmidt)